 What's driving job creation?

-Fuel cell technologies are available today in markets where they cost effectively deliver environmental and performance benefits.
+Fuel cell technologies are also available today in markets where they cost effectively deliver environmental and performance benefits.
 Today's fuel cell technology offers cost-competitive solutions for material handling equipment (such as forklifts) and emergency backup power units.
-In 2011, the fuel cell market grew more than 35% over 2010, with more than 20,000 fuel cell shipments worldwide.
-As fuel cell costs decrease, the technology will expand into additional applications.
-Some of the largest potential markets for the technology include stationary power generation, portable power, and transportation, such as passenger cars and buses.
+In 2013, more than 35,000 fuel cells were shipped worldwide and there has been a consistent 30% annual growth rate since 2010.
+As fuel cell costs decrease, the technology is expanding into additional applications.
+Some of the largest markets for the technology include stationary power generation, portable power, and transportation, such as passenger cars and buses.
 Independent analyses show global markets could mature over the next 10-20 years, producing revenues of $14 to $31 billion from stationary power, $11 billion per year from portable power, and $18 - $97 billion per year from transportation applications.iii

-The global hydrogen market is also robust with over 55 MT produced in 2011 and over 70 MT projected in 2016, more than a 30% increase.iv
+The global hydrogen market is also robust with over 9 MT produced per year and more than 1,500 miles of hydrogen pipeline.

 As various fuel cell applications gain market share, the industry is expected to undergo significant growth.
 Employment opportunities will open up in businesses that develop, manufacture, operate, and maintain the fuel cell systems.
 Jobs will also become available in businesses that produce and deliver the hydrogen and other fuels used by these systems.
 Many of these jobs require engineering and science backgrounds related to product and technology development.